-Many homeowners eventually find themselves dealing with an unexpected and growing problem on their property: Sinkholes.
+Some homeowners find themselves dealing with an unexpected and worsening problem on their property: sinkholes.

-Sinkholes are often a man-made problem caused by things like collapsed or broken sewage pipes and drainpipes, broken septic tanks and buried trash, or soil that wasn't properly compacted after excavation work.
+Sinkholes are usually an artificial problem typically caused damaged sewage pipes and drainpipes, broken septic tanks, buried trash, or soil that was not properly compacted after excavation work.

-A sinkhole may indicate an area where the underground sewer piping has been damaged, especially if the soil is saturated with wastewater.
-They may occur over time as old pipelines erode and wastewater spills into the ground surrounding the pipe, but pipe damage can also result from ineffective patching and other avoidable sewer repair mistakes.
+Sinkholes can appear where underground sewer pipes have been damaged.
+This is especially noticeable when the soil is saturated with wastewater due to the foul odor.
+Sinkholes may gradually occur over time as old pipelines erode and wastewater spills into the ground surrounding the pipe – but pipe damage can also result from ineffective patching and other avoidable sewer repair mistakes.

 Here’s everything you need to know about sinkholes, and why high-quality sewer repair services can help you avoid them on your property.